 Arriving in Hua Hin,

 we had a morning tea at the store.
-This one is much bigger than the one in Bangkok, so you could definitely call this shop the flagship store.
+This one is the flagship store.

 We had a look at the collection and we listened to Asaya telling us a bit about her family, their history and the story of how Khomapastr was created; the story about her grandfather, the 7th son of King Rama IV.

 a workshop or a factory, in general, is where I get to see the work up-close, the craftmanship by the artisans.
 As a photographer, I love to observe the process and get a broader understanding of each step of the way.

 Khomapastr means white fabric and that’s exactly what you have at the beginning, white 100% cotton fabric arrives at the factory.

 First, it’s simply washed, and then you can start the work.
 The preparation is usually the longest and most difficult, to place the fabric onto the heated candle-waxed table, which is smooth and slightly sticky.

 The fabric needs to be flat and perfect on top of the support.
 The colours are being prepared by those specialised in working with the different colour pigments to get them right.